awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 ===========================================

 You can use NuGet to manage dependencies for |sdk-cpp| projects that you develop with Microsoft Visual C++.
-To use this procedure, you must first have NuGet installed on your system.
-Visit the `NuGet website <nuget>`_ to download and install it.
+To use this procedure, you must have `NuGet website <nuget>`_ installed on your system.

-**To use the SDK with NuGet:**
+**To use the SDK with NuGet**

 #.
-Open your project in Visual Studio
+Open your project in Visual Studio.

 #.
-In :guilabel:`Solution Explorer`, right-click your project name and select :guilabel:`Manage
+In :guilabel:`Solution Explorer`, right-click your project name and choose :guilabel:`Manage
-   NuGet Packages` on the menu.
+   NuGet Packages`.

 #.
 Select the packages to use by searching for a particular service or library name.
 For example,
    you could use a search term such as :userinput:`aws s3 native` or, because |sdk-cpp| libraries are named consistently, use :samp:`AWSSDKCPP-{service name}` to add a library for a particular service to your project.

 #.
-Select :guilabel:`Install` to install the chosen libraries and add them to your project.
+Choose :guilabel:`Install` to install the libraries you chose and add them to your project.

-When you build your project, the correct binaries will be automatically included for each runtime/architecture configuration you use |mdash| you won't need to manage these dependencies yourself.
+When you build your project, the correct binaries are automatically included for each runtime/architecture configuration you use |mdash| you won't need to manage these dependencies yourself.